shown in other instead.

 Flag indicating if the generated objects will be baked to a Mesh Cluster.

 The option is available only when the specified *.node file contains a Static Mesh.

-Baking to a Mesh Cluster shouldn't be used for large areas because of the coordinates precision limitations.
+Don't use baking to a Mesh Cluster for large areas because of the coordinates precision limitations.